aspose-words/Aspose.Words-Documentation/en/cpp/what-s-new-in-aspose-words-for-cpp/_index.md

 Aspose.Words 24.3 introduces Emulation of binary raster operations for WMF metafiles and also continues to expand the Charts API.

-Aspose.Words 24.4 enhances saving formats, some rendering options, as well as improves work with digital signatures.
+Aspose.Words 24.4 enhances some rendering options, as well as improves work with digital signatures.

-### Supported Formats <sup>24.4</sup>

-The modern **WebP** image format is now supported in Aspose.Words.
-You can now read and insert WebP images into documents, as well as save images in WebP format.

 ### Rendering and Printing